How to Disable Windows Recall: A Guide to Protect Your Privacy

 These hardware requirements ensure that Copilot can run efficiently and securely on your PC, enabling a seamless experience with AI-driven functionalities.

-InvGate Insight for software control
+InvGate Asset Management for software control

-Did you know that InvGate Insight can give you complete visibility into the use of software licenses across your organization?
+Did you know that InvGate Asset Management can give you complete visibility into the use of software licenses across your organization?
 By using this tool, you can monitor all software licenses, track their usage, and ensure that they are being optimized.
 This means you’ll have the power to perform software license audits, identify any potential non-compliance issues, and detect any unsupported software lurking in your network.
 With this kind of oversight, you can not only mitigate security risks but also improve overall compliance and even trim unnecessary expenses.

 But that's not all.
-InvGate Insight can also help you determine the version of Windows running on each of your devices.
+InvGate Asset Management can also help you determine the version of Windows running on each of your devices.
 This is especially important when dealing with features like Windows Recall AI.
 Knowing exactly which version of Windows is installed allows you to stay on top of software updates and security patches, reducing vulnerabilities that may arise from outdated or unsupported versions.
 With this information at your fingertips, you’ll be better equipped to assess whether features like Recall AI are active on your systems.

-In fact, InvGate Insight's ability to provide complete visibility of your IT assets means you're always in control.
+In fact, InvGate Asset Management's ability to provide complete visibility of your IT assets means you're always in control.
 Whether it's understanding the software versions or tracking your hardware lifecycle, Insight helps you gain full control of your assets and IT environment.
 By leveraging this comprehensive tool, you can make more informed decisions about your software usage, Asset Management, and overall IT strategy.

 Start your free 30-day-trial today!